Visible Learning for Mathematics Introduction

 Deep Learning in Mathematics

-Once students have consolidated surface learning, teachers can encourage learners to begin making generalizations about and connections among mathematical ideas.
-Students can begin to plan, investigate, and elaborate on their learning.
-This will nurture deep learning.
-This full-day workshop focuses on practical approaches for deep learning using the Visible Learning research as a guide.
-Participants will walk through different approaches and engage in the kind of classroom experiences that promote deeper learning.
+In deep learning, students begin making generalizations and connections between mathematical ideas and can begin to plan, investigate, and elaborate on their learning.
+Participants will walk through different approaches and participate in the exercises that promote deeper learning.

-In mathematics, transfer learning is the phase in which learners move from “doing mathematics for mathematics’ sake” to using their understanding of mathematics to solve problems in new and novel situations and contexts.
-This half-day workshop explores the importance of transfer learning, the paths that transfer learning can take, and the conditions needed for transfer.
-Through grade-appropriate mathematical tasks, we will explore strategies for teaching students to organize and transform conceptual knowledge.
-We will close with a brief discussion on the role of metacognition and how to support students in becoming observers and owners of their own learning.
+In mathematics, transfer learning is the phase in which learners move from “doing mathematics” to using their understanding of mathematics to solve problems in new and novel situations and contexts.
+This workshop explores the importance of transfer learning, the paths that transfer learning can take, and the conditions needed for transfer learning.